matloff/revisit/README.md

 *  It makes it easier and more convenient for the user to explore the effects of various changes that might be made on the original author's analyses.
-The package facilitates changing, replaying and recording various versions of the analyses.
+The package facilitates replaying, changing and recording various new versions of the analyses.

 *  The package spots troublesome statistical situations, and issues advice and warnings, in light of concerns that too many "false